pixlcore/xyops-shell-image/README.md

 You can use this image directly in your xyOps jobs, as it comes preinstalled with a variety of popular software, but more likely you will want to create your own Docker image based on this one, and pull in your own dependencies.
 Instructions are below.

-# Preinstalled
+## Preinstalled

 The image is based on `node:22-bookworm` (Debian 12) and contains the following preinstalled software:

 - Node.js v22 + NPM + NPX
 - Python v3 + UV + UVX
+- Go v1.19
+- Perl v5
-- Docker CLI
+- Docker CLI v29
-- ffmpeg
+- ffmpeg v5.1
-- ImageMagick +WebP +AVIF +HEIC +JPEG-XL
+- ImageMagick v6.9 +WebP +AVIF +HEIC +JPEG-XL
 - [xyRun](https://github.com/pixlcore/xyrun)
-- Also: zip, git, ssh, curl, wget, vim, less, sudo, jq, moreutils
+- Also: zip, git, ssh, curl, wget, vim, less, sudo, jq, moreutils, net-tools, dnsutils, etc.

-# Custom Image
+## Custom Image

 To make your own custom image based on this one, set your Dockerfile `FROM` line to: